 The world’s foremost golf club – the R&A in St. Andrews, Scotland – has partnered with Bluewater to halt the ecologically damaging impact of plastics at the Royal Portrush Open golf tournament in Ireland, July 18-21.

 The R&A wants to set a precedent for events around the planet as the first major global sporting event to remove single-use plastic water bottles in a move supported by the UN.

 After painstaking research, the 148-year old Club carefully selected Bluewater as the leading global innovator in drinking water solutions to deliver a pioneering new approach to supplying fresh purified drinking water directly to tens of thousands of fans, players, staff and officials at The Open.

-Bluewater is helping the R&A in its mission to change behavior by educating fans about the implications of the ‘throw-away’ and ‘single-use’ mindsets by supplying its innovated water stations and 100% recyclable and reusable stainless steel special edition bottles.
+Bluewater is helping the R&A in its mission to change behavior by educating fans about the implications of the ‘throw-away’ and ‘single-use’ mindsets by supplying innovated Bluewater water stations and 100% recyclable and reusable stainless steel special edition bottles.
 Click here for more information.

 Want to be an early adopter?

 If you are interested in owning a Bluewater bottle which will soon be available for everyone to buy, register your interest here and we’ll let you know in advance of their release.